 Armenian gampr info

-- A large guardian dog of ancient origin, from the caucasus mountains and historic Armenia.
+- A large guardian dog of ancient origin, from the southern Caucasus mountains and historic Armenia.

 - Practical and intelligent, exhibiting self-control in stressful situations.